cstuder/parse-swissmetnet/README.md

 The parser is intentionally limited: It parses the given string and returns all data which looks valid.
 It silently skips over any line it doesn't understand.

 Values are converted to `float`.
 Missing values are not returned, the values will never be `null`.

+### `SuperParser::parse(string $raw)`

+Parses a SwissMetNet data string, tries out all available parsers one after another.
+If any of them finds anything, returns that data.

+Returns an empty array if no parsers find anything.
+Use at your own risk.

+Returns an array of StdClass objects with the keys `timestamp`, `location`, `parameter`, `value`.

 ### `DataParser2020::parse(string $raw)`